 We’ve mentioned that our Site Audit has three main parts: On-Site Analysis, Competitive Analysis, and Keyword Research.
 These three reports work together to illuminate significant insight that clients then use to transform their online entities into successful, flourishing destinations.
-The On-Site Analysis in particular can feel incredible overwhelming to those who are unfamiliar with the ways websites actually work (and how search engines grade their significance and authority).
+The On-Site Analysis in particular can feel incredibly overwhelming to those who are unfamiliar with the ways websites actually work (and how search engines grade their significance and authority).
 This post breaks down this component so you can easily digest exactly what we refer to and how implementing changes can help your website rank better in the search engines and appeal to visitors.

 Errors – Evolve runs thorough reports on the pages of your site to gauge how the search engines perceive your site.
-To a human a website might look fantastic and be easy to navigate, but to the search bots that spend every minute crawling the pages of a website, it might be a hot mess.
+To a human, a website might look fantastic and be easy to navigate, but to the search bots that spend every minute crawling the pages of a website, it might be a hot mess.
 Our On-Site Analysis will illuminate any errors that prevent the search engine bots (or spiders) from efficiently crawling and indexing your pages.

 Duplicate Content – Content on website pages should be unique.
 The search bots don’t enjoy having to crawl the same thing multiple times.
 Many times this content is accidental; you may not be aware of the duplicate pages or copy that is creating crawlability issues.
 We also alert you of any of your content that is duplicated on other websites.
 If other webmasters are stealing your words, this can negatively affect the authority of your domain.